scream104/psych596/activities/power-analysis/power-analysis-instructions.md

 Click on the "calculate" button when you are ready

 ##### Now answer the following questions in your notes:
 - What is the required sample size (for the requirements given above)?
 - The three parameters were the same as in the first example (effect size, alpha error, and statistical power), so why is the sample size required different?
+- What if you change it from a two-tailed to a one-tailed test? (meaning you change your statistical model and your alternative hypothesis is now that mean pupil diameter in the stress group is *greater* than in the control group) -- How does the required sample size change?

 #### Example 3: One group, two variables
 Let's say you plan to have one group of participants and you will take two measures: (1) each participants' pupil diameter while looking at pictures of chocolate cake, and (2) each participant's mean preference rating for all the pictures of chocolate cake (ratings are on a 7-point scale: *dislike strongly* to *like strongly*).
 You expect both measures to be normally distributed.
 The null hypothesis is that there is no correlation between pupil diameter and preference rating (the correlation coefficient is zero).
 The alternative hypothesis is that the correlation between mean pupil diameter is ***different than 0*** (i.e., Pearson correlation is higher or lower than zero).

-You will use a 2-sample t-test (2 tailed) of the stress group mean pupil diameter compared to the control group mean.
-You want to know **what is the sample size** you need to achieve 80% (.8) power for this procedure, if the true population correlation coefficient (true effect size) is ρ =.5 (based on a meta-analysis - *note that this effect size is fictional*).
-The population correlation coefficient ρ is the same as the correlation coefficient r, but ρ is used to distinguish that it refers to a population rather than a sample from the population (this distinction is not always consistent, and "ρ" has other meanings, but in G*Power it is referring to the population correlation coefficient).
+You will use a bivariate correlation test (2 tailed) of the stress group mean pupil diameter compared to the control group mean.
+You want to know **what is the sample size** you need to achieve 80% (.8) power for this procedure, if the true population correlation coefficient (true effect size) is ρ =.5 (based on a meta-analysis - *note that this effect size is fictional*). ρ is the same as the correlation coefficient r, but ρ is used to distinguish that it refers to a population rather than a sample from the population (this distinction is not always consistent, and "ρ" has other meanings, but in G*Power it is referring to the population correlation coefficient).
 Your alpha error threshold is .05, so now you have the three variables you need (effect size, alpha error, and statistical power) to determine the fourth (sample size) for the specified statistical model.

 Use these settings in G\*Power to calculate the sample size you need:
 1. *test family* = Exact